Caolan Robertson

-Caolan Robertson (pronounced "Kay-lan", born ~1996) is an Irish-born journalist and influencer.
+Caolan Robertson (/keilən/, born ~1996) is an Irish-born journalist and influencer.
 He is a co-founder of Future Freedom and was a director at BylineTV as of 2021.
-He has been reporting from Ukraine since 2022, and as of mid-November 2025 describes himself as a full time journalist based in Ukraine with dozens of videos on YouTube.
+He has been reporting from Ukraine since 2022, and as of mid-November 2025 describes himself as a full-time journalist based in Ukraine with dozens of videos on YouTube.
 He has reportedly won 12 awards for his documentaries.

-He has reportedly won 12 awards for his documentaries.
+On 6 June 2026 Robertson was awarded Ukraine's Order of Merit, 3rd Class from Ukrainian president Volodymyr Zelenskyy.